The Data Behind the Decision

 The moment that mattered

 The team was scheduled to play a rival on Friday and the number-one ranked team in the country on Sunday — with national championships the following week.
-The Friday match was grueling.
-A player who already had a lower body injury appeared to aggravate the other leg.
+The Friday match was gruelling.
+And in the aftermath, a player who already had a lower body injury appeared to aggravate the other leg.

 The consensus was almost immediate: rest her.
 Protect her for nationals.
-Don't risk a long-term asset for a single match.
+Don't risk a long-term asset for a single match against the top team in the country.

 But Joey and the program's athletic trainer looked at the jump test data first.